-Concentrations of methane, ethane, and their ratio $(C_1/C_2)$ are shown in Figure F9.
-Methane concentration increases rapidly from 3.7 ppmv in the near surface to 37,204 ppmv at 34 m CSF.
-It decreases downhole to 100 m CSF and remains constant until 231 m CSF.
-Below this depth, methane concentration shows wider variation but is relatively high on average; the highest value occurs at 278 m CSF.
+Concentrations of methane, ethane, and their ratio $(C_1/C_2)$ are shown in Figure F10.
+Methane concentration increases rapidly from 3.6 ppmv in the near surface to 36,330 ppmv at 34 m CSF.
+It decreases downhole to 100 m CSF and remains nearly constant to 231 m CSF.
+Below this depth, methane concentration shows wider variation but is relatively high on average; the highest value (43,884 ppmv) occurs at 278 m CSF.
 Vertical distribution of ethane is similar to that of methane. $C_1/C_2$ ratios gradually decrease with depth in Unit I and slightly increase with depth in Unit II.
-The increase of methane concentration and $C_1/C_2$ ratio in Unit II indicate contribution of biogenic methane.
+The increase of methane concentration and C1/C2 ratio in Unit II indicate contribution of biogenic methane.
 The majority of $C_1/C_2$ ratios >1000 suggests that the methane at Site C0001 is of biogenic origin.
-Initial results for calcium carbonate (CaCO3), total organic carbon (TOC), organic carbon to total nitrogen (C/N) ratio, and total sulfur in the sediments are presented in Figure F9.
+Initial results for calcium carbonate (CaCO3), total organic carbon (TOC), organic carbon to total nitrogen (C/N) ratio, and total sulfur in the sediments are presented in Figure F10.
 Calcium carbonate, TOC, and C/N ratios generally decrease with depth in Unit I and remain constant in Unit II except for some high values of TOC and C/N ratio below 375 m CSF.
-Total sulfur content is fairly uniform with two spikes at 103 and 181 m CSF and a cluster showing high values between 200 and 260 m CSF.
+Total sulfur content is fairly constant with a cluster showing high values between 200 and 260 m CSF.

 Whole-round cores were taken from Holes C0001E, C0001F, and C0001H for microbiological analysis.
-Some of the whole-rounds were subsampled on board for cell fixing, deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) extraction, and culturing studies.
-A large part of the microbiological work will be done on shore.
-Selected samples of fixed cells were stained on board with double-stranded DNA-binding SYBR green-I-stain.
+Some of the whole rounds were subsampled on board for cell fixing, deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) extraction, and culturing studies.
+A total of 12 fixed cell samples were stained on board with double-stranded DNA-binding SYBR Green I stain.
 Cells were detected in core samples from 0.5 to 448 m CSF.
-More than 200 enrichment cultures were established with the aim to culture sulfatereducing microorganisms.
+More than 200 enrichment cultures were established with the aim to culture sulfate-reducing microorganisms.
 The cultures were monitored for sulfate reduction based on the formation of black iron sulfide precipitate.
 During the expedition, blackening of the growth medium was observed in only a few sediment cultures incubated at 9° or 37°C and in drilling fluid (seawater gel) cultures incubated at 37°C.

-Moisture and density (MAD) was measured on discrete subsamples collected from working-half cores as well as from "clusters" adjacent to whole-round samples (Fig. F10).
+Moisture and density (MAD) was measured on discrete subsamples collected from working-half cores as well as from "clusters" adjacent to whole-round samples (Fig. F11).
 MAD porosity gradually decreases with depth throughout Subunits IA and IB.
 Subunit IC shows extremely low porosity, probably due to a highly disturbed sandy sequence.
 There is a large gap of porosity between Subunit IC and Unit II.
 The entire porosity profile in Unit II is shifted higher than those of Subunits IA and IB.
-The cause of this shift is not evident and should be resolved in terms of different backgrounds of compaction and digenesis of both units.
+The cause of this shift is not evident and should be resolved in terms of different backgrounds of compaction and diagenesis of both units.
 Wet bulk density data show a reverse correlation with porosity data.
-Grain density values show no specific trend with depth, although there is subtle lack of low values at Subunit IB.
+Grain density values show no specific trend with depth, although there is a subtle lack of low values at Subunit IB.
 Undrained shear strength measurements were determined using a miniature vane shear device and a pocket penetrometer.
 Shear strength increases with depth except for some low values below 228 m CSF.
-These data are derived from ESCS core samples, suggesting heavy drillinginduced disturbance.
-Thermal conductivity measured on whole-round samples from HPCS cores (<230 m CSF) and on split samples from RCB cores (>230 m CSF) are widely scattered but generally increase with depth.
+These data are derived from ESCS core samples, suggesting heavy drilling-induced disturbance.
+Thermal conductivity measured with a needle probe on whole-round samples from HPCS cores (<230 m CSF) and with a halfspace probe on split samples from RCB cores (>230 m CSF) are widely scattered but generally increase with depth.